The Nubian Village – A Great Place To Visit On Elephantine Island

 If you are someone who likes to head off of the beaten path, you won’t have to go far when you visit Elephantine Island and its Nubian villages.
 You can enjoy the rare sites that the historic locations of the island affords, you can pay a visit to the Aswan Museum, and then you can enjoy a cup of tea and purchase some truly lovely handicrafts from the people that inhabit the island.

 Remember, these are the remnants of an ancient people and their music, language, and traditions offer you a rare glimpse into another world and even another time.
 Do keep in mind that Western garments may be unsuitable, and women in particular are reminded to dress modestly.

 Tour Egypt Your Way

-If your heart is set on visiting Egypt you should definitely explore our Egypt package tours.
+If your heart is set on visiting Egypt you should definitely explore our Nile cruises from Aswan to Luxor or our Nile cruises from Luxor to Aswan.
 Please do keep in mind however that not all packages include trips to places like Elephantine Island.
-In that case, please consider a custom Egypt tour, or else you can contact our customer service department and we’ll be more than happy to add the Nubian Village to your itinerary.
+If that case, please contact our customer service department and we’ll be more than happy to add the Nubian Village to your itinerary.